mozilla/thimble.mozilla.org/README.md

 Run `grunt requirejs:dist` to regenerate the front-end `dist/` folder if you so desire (it's only necessary in production).
 See `Gruntfile.js` for details.

-**NOTE:** Our front-end is in transition from an older architecture using Requirejs to a new one using our build system.
-Check in our IRC channel (irc.mozilla.org#thimble) for the latest state of development.

 Invalidating CloudFront
 ----------------------